alexfrancow/iSOC/README.md

 ### Zabbix php_value memory_limit

+Increase the MEMORYLIMIT on ZABBIX container with this variable in the "docker-compose.yml":

 ``` Fatal error: Allowed memory size of 134217728 bytes exhausted (tried to allocate 20480 bytes) in /usr/share/zabbix/include/classes/api/CRelationMap.php on line 77```